Thank you

 Click here for more information about Judge Archie.

-Janean B. Dunn is a Senior Associate Attorney in the Raleigh office of Jackson Lewis PC.
-She represents private and public employers in federal and state courts, arbitrations and administrative proceedings before the U.S. Equal Employment Opportunity Commission, the North Carolina Department of Labor, and the U.S. Merit Systems Protection Board.
-She handles cases involving wage and hour disputes, wrongful discharge, retaliation, sexual harassment, unlawful discrimination and state tort issues.
+Previously, Janean was a Senior Associate Attorney at Jackson Lewis PC where she represented private and public employers in federal and state courts, arbitrations and administrative proceedings before the U.S. Equal Employment Opportunity Commission, the North Carolina Department of Labor, and the U.S. Merit Systems Protection Board.
+She also provided a variety of transactional services to employers such as: due diligence in corporate transactions, drafting various employment agreements, advising on reductions in force, site closures and workplace investigations.

-Janean is a graduate of Elon University School of Law, where she served as a contributing editor to the Journal of Leadership and the Law .
+Janean earned her B.A., cum laude, with a double major in Sociology and Political Science from the University of North Carolina at Greensboro and her J.D. from Elon University School of Law, where she served as a contributing editor to the Journal of Leadership and the Law .

 Click here for information about Janean.